-In this recipe the rice has been replaced by our old friend, cauliflower.
+In this cauliflower risotto recipe, the rice has been replaced by our old friend, cauliflower rice.
 While traditional risotto can take 45 minutes to an hour to prepare, this version is ready in under 20 minutes, which makes this a great weeknight meal.

 The risotto is paired with grilled shrimp, a little spicy and tart to compliment the richness of the rice.